xrysamuel/CS2305-ArchLab/Transpose/report.md

 }
 ```

-In this naive GPU implementation of the matrix transpose, each thread is responsible for moving an element from `inputMat` to the corresponding position in `outputMat`.
-The kernel function calculates the indices `in_x` and `in_y` for the element that the current thread handles in the input matrix, and then copies this element to the output matrix.
-Assuming all threads execute in parallel, the time complexity can be $O(1)$.
+In this naive GPU implementation of the matrix transpose, each thread is tasked with moving an element from `inputMat` to the corresponding position in `outputMat`.
+The kernel function first computes the indices `in_x` and `in_y` for the element managed by the current thread in the input matrix, and then copies this element to the output matrix.
+Assuming all threads execute in parallel, the time complexity can be considered $O(1)$.

-While the naive approach theoretically achieves optimal performance, it does not fully exploit the characteristics of Global Memory.
-In Global Memory, threads within the same block read from consecutive positions but write to positions at intervals.
-For optimal performance, we want the write operations to be relatively contiguous, facilitating more coalesced memory accesses.
+While the naive approach theoretically achieves optimal performance, it fails to fully leverage the characteristics of Global Memory.
+In Global Memory, threads within the same block read from consecutive positions but write to positions spaced apart.
+To optimize performance, we want the write operations to be more contiguous, thereby facilitating more coalesced memory accesses.
 To achieve this, we can utilize Shared Memory for temporary data storage and transfer.

 ### 1.3 Optimization Using Shared Memory